naver/volley-extensions/readme.md

 ### How to add jar directly
-1. Download the jar package of volley-extensions
+1. Download the jar package of volley-extensions.
 	- [volley-extensions-0.7.13.jar](http://hive.nhncorp.com/weblab/volley-extensions/rawcode/Download/com/nhncorp/volleyextensions/volley-extensions/0.7.13/volley-extensions-0.7.13.jar)
-2. Import the jar package into your project
+2. Import the jar package into your project.
-3. Download and import Jackson, Simple XML, or Universal Image Loader as needed
+3. Download and import Jackson, Simple XML, or Universal Image Loader as needed.

 # License